 Are you planning to get married in a foreign country?
 If so, you may need an apostille stamp on your marriage certificate.
 This small but important detail can save you from a lot of potential headaches and complications while legalizing your marriage.
 Let’s unravel the significance of an apostille stamp together.

 An apostille stamp is a certified seal that verifies the validity of a document, such as a marriage certificate, for use in a foreign country.
-It is granted by the government and guarantees that the document will be acknowledged and accepted in the receiving country.
+The apostille is attached to the original document, not a copy, to ensure its authenticity.
+In the United States, the Secretary of State is responsible for issuing apostilles for marriage certificates.
+The state’s office, such as the Office of the Secretary of State, is the only office in New Mexico authorized to issue a certification or apostille for a notarized document going to a foreign country.
+It is granted by the government, typically through a specific department such as the Department of State, which is responsible for certifying the original document.
+The apostille verifies that the person who notarized the document was appointed to a notary public commission at the time of notarization; in New Mexico, the apostille specifically verifies the notary public’s commission at the time of notarization.
+This guarantees that the document will be acknowledged and accepted in the receiving country.
 The apostille stamp contains essential details, including the country of origin, the issuing authority’s name, and the date it was issued.

 Obtaining an apostille stamp is crucial to ensure the legal recognition of your marriage certificate abroad.
 Be sure to review the specific requirements and procedures of the destination country to ensure a seamless process.